BS BioResource and Agricultural Engineering (BRAE)

 The Cal Poly BRAE department offers hands-on experience in a wide range of engineering skills areas.
 The main program objectives include the creation of graduates who meet the following criteria:

-The learning objectives of the BioResource and Agricultural Engineering program are to produce graduates who, in 3-5 years after graduation, are successful as one of the following:
+The educational objectives of the BioResource and Agricultural Engineering program are to produce graduates who, in 3-5 years after graduation, are successful as one of the following: